Vessim: A Testbed for Carbon-Aware Applications and Systems: Abstract

 \section{Abstract}

-To mitigate the growing carbon footprint of computing systems, there has been an increasing focus on \emph{carbon-aware} approaches that seek to align the power usage of IT infrastructure with the availability of clean energy.
-Unfortunately, research on carbon-aware applications and the required interfaces between computing and energy systems remain complex, due to the scarcity of available testing environments.
-To this day, almost all new approaches are evaluated on self-implemented simulation testbeds, which leads to repeated development efforts by researchers and low comparability of approaches.
+To reduce the carbon footprint of computing and stabilize electricity grids, there is an increasing focus on approaches that align the power usage of IT infrastructure with the availability of clean energy.
+Unfortunately, research on energy-aware and carbon-aware applications, as well as the interfaces between computing and energy systems, remains complex due to the scarcity of available testing environments.
+To this day, almost all new approaches are evaluated on custom simulation testbeds, which leads to repeated development efforts and limited comparability of results.

-In this paper, we present our vision of a co-simulation testbed for carbon-aware applications and systems.
-We envision a versatile testbed which lets users connect domain-specific simulators for components like renewable power generation, energy storage, and power flow analysis with real software and hardware.
-By providing extensibility on the one hand and access to state-of-the-art implementations, datasets, and best practices on the other, we hope to accelerate research in carbon-aware computing.
-In addition, a co-simulation testbed can be useful for development and operations, like in continuous testing.
-We implemented a first prototype of our idea and welcome the community to contribute to this vision.
+In this paper, we present Vessim, a co-simulation environment for testing applications and computing systems that interact with their energy systems.
+Our testbed connects domain-specific simulators for renewable power generation and energy storage, and enables users to implement interfaces to integrate real systems through software and hardware-in-the-loop simulation.
+Vessim offers an easy-to-use interface, is extendable to new simulators, and provides direct access to historical datasets.
+We aim to not only accelerate research in carbon-aware computing but also facilitate development and operation, as in continuous testing or digital twins.
+Vessim is publicly available: \url{https://github.com/dos-group/vessim}.

 \ccsdesc[500]{Computing methodologies~Simulation environments} \ccsdesc[300]{Social and professional topics~Sustainability}